BabylonJS/BabylonReactNative/README.md

 ```

 After having run the above commands, you can also open `Apps/Playground/ios/Playground.xcworkspace` in XCode and run the app from there.

+### **Testing in the Playground App** ###

+When making local changes, the following manual test steps should be performed within the Playground app to prevent regressions.
+These should be checked on Android and iOS, and ideally in both debug and release, but minimally in release.

+1. **Basic rendering** - launch the Playground app and make sure the model loaded and is rendering at 60fps.
+1. **Animation** - make sure the loaded model is animating.
+1. **Input handling** - swipe across the display and make sure the model rotates around the y-axis.
+1. **Display rotation** - rotate the device 90 degrees and make sure the view rotates and renders correctly.
+1. **View replacement** - tap the *Toggle EngineView* button twice to replace the render target view.
+1. **Engine dispose** - tap the *Toggle EngineScreen* button twice to dispose and re-instantiate the Babylon engine.
+1. **Suspend/resume** - switch to a different app and then back to the Playground and make sure it is still rendering correctly.
+1. **Dev mode reload** - in the Metro server console window, press the `R` key on the keyboard to reload the JS engine and make sure rendering restarts successfully.
+1. **XR mode** - tap the *Start XR* button and make sure XR mode is working.
+1. **XR display rotation** - rotate the device 90 degrees and make sure the view rotates and renders correctly.
+1. **XR view replacement** - tap the *Toggle EngineView* button twice to replace the render target view.
+1. **XR suspend/resume** - switch to a different app and then back to the Playground and make sure it is still rendering correctly.

 ### **Building the NPM Package**